blackberry/bbUI.js/README.md

 Icons in "samples/images/icons" are [Plastique Icons by Scott Lewis](http://iconify.it/) under the [Creative Commons Attribution-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/legalcode) as
 [specified here](http://www.iconfinder.com/browse/iconset/plastique-icons/#readme).

-## Source files to include

-You can find both the JS and CSS files that you need to add to your page in the "pkg" directory in this repository.
-You can also [download the current release as a zip](https://github.com/blackberry/bbUI.js/tags)

 ## Showcase Your Application